You are currently viewing Solar turbidity factors – Linke turbidity coefficient

 Solar turbidity factors – Linke turbidity coefficient

-Atmospheric turbidity is an important parameter for evaluating not only air pollution in an environment, but also the main parameter that determines the weakened solar radiation that reaches the solar panel.
-The Linke turbidity factor model common is used to evaluate atmosferic turbidity.
-It It is based on a one-year measurement of horizontal irradiation in a certain area.
-The obtained results are further compared with the recommended values for various types of calculations.
-The SPAC application uses turbidity calculation methods for the most realistic results.
-And formulas bellow are implemnts in application.
+Atmospheric turbidity is an important parameter for assessing not only air pollution in an environment, but also the main parameter that determines the weakened solar radiation that reaches the solar panel.
+We commonly use the Linke turbidity factor model to assess atmospheric turbidity.
+It is based on a one-year measurement of horizontal irradiation in a certain area.
+We further compare the obtained results with the recommended values for various types of calculations.

 Understanding of the turbidity coefficient as an important factor